-- Rule 5.8 Good Moral Character The Board shall consider the following criteria in assessing an individual's "good moral character".
-Conduct that reasonably raises a question about whether an individual possesses good moral character required for licensure includes, but is not limited to, any of the following: - A. Conviction of any criminal offense, other than a routine traffic violation; - B. Disciplinary action taken by the applicable governmental authority of any jurisdiction, state, territory, or political subdivision against any professional license, registration, or certification held by the applicant/licensee; - C. Conduct that involves any of the following: - i.
+Rule 5.8 Good Moral Character.
+The Board may consider the following in determining whether an applicant is of "good moral character:"

+- A. Conviction of any criminal offense, other than a routine traffic violation; - B. Disciplinary action taken by the applicable governmental authority of any jurisdiction against any professional license, registration, or certification held by the applicant/licensee; or - C. Conduct that involves any of the following: - i.
 Failure to exercise proper regard for the applicant/licensee's own health, welfare, or safety; - ii.
 Failure to exercise proper regard for the health, welfare, safety, or legal rights of another person; or - iii.
 Fraud, deception, or lack of honesty or truthfulness.